cesko-digital/blog/content/2018/the-birth-of-movable-type/index.md

 date: 2017-08-18
 author: Johannes Gutenberg
 category: Typography
+description: "German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible."
 tags:
   - "Open source"
   - "Gatsby"
   - "Typography"
-cover: ""
-description: "German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible."
 ---

 German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible.